Jane Farris, OFS | July 21, 1942 – March 2012

-Through the efforts of Jane Farris, the Padre Pio Fraternity began its remergence in 2011.
+Through the efforts of Jane Farris, the Padre Pio Fraternity began its re-emergence in 2011.
 Although Jane died before the fraternity became fully re-established in 2014, her spirit remains with us.

 The Jane Farris Memorial Fund helps support our apostolates and work with the marginalized and also supports our own fraternity brothers and sisters with scholarships to fraternity retreats and gatherings, such as the Annual Regional Gathering, which Jane loved to attend.

 Joanne Jacovec, former minister of Padre Pio, worked closely with Jane to help the fraternity continue its work.
-Here are some of Joanne’s recollections about the time Jane spent working on behalf of the fraternity:
+Following are some of Joanne’s recollections about the time Jane spent working on behalf of the fraternity.

 Martha Jane Sullivan.
 Jane was just like Martha in the Gospels, a real DOER and GO-GETTER, but she chose to go by her middle name.

-Occupation: Registered Nurse (worked at Moses Cone Hospital in Greensboro before she retired.
-Also served as a Hospice Volunteer.)
+- Occupation: Registered Nurse (worked at Moses Cone Hospital in Greensboro before she retired.
+She also served as a Hospice volunteer.)

 After retiring, Jane volunteered at St. Francis Springs Prayer Center as a housekeeper.
 (See the December Padre Pio newsletter for more on this.)
 She was subsequently hired to work at the Prayer Center.
 She was also previously active on the Prayer Center Building Committee along with other members from the Franciscan Family of Greensboro Fraternity